Let's start by asking, "What is a 'relationship?"

-Most relationships have ebbs and flows, however if you feel that your relationship is 'ebbing' more than 'flowing', then it may be time for you to ask some questions that will help you explore what it means to be 'relationally present' and consider how you could relate more authentically, stop doing what is 'extinguishing' the relationship and introduce practices that will help the relationship gain more meaning and depth.
+Most relationships have ebbs and flows, so if you feel your relationship is 'ebbing' more than 'flowing', then it may be time to ask deeper questions and explore what it means to be 'relationally present'.

 More often than not this is because one or both believe their life dreams and hopes aren't being heard, noticed or acted upon.